yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 Most companies talk a lot about diversity and equality, yet most of them will also require a Skype video call or at least a phone call before getting you on board.
 How does this really jive with the equality emphasis?
-A face-to-face interview is a very stressful process even for experienced and extraverted people.
+A face-to-face interview is a very stressful process even for experienced and extroverted people.
 We can imagine how difficult it is for some programmers who are anti-social introverts just like me.